NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 +++

 This post on the best productivity tools was first written in 2020.
-It's been updated for 2021 to reflect feature and pricing changes and the addition of [Monday](https://click.nicklafferty.com/monday).
+It's been updated for 2021 to reflect feature and pricing changes and the addition of [Monday](https://click.nicklafferty.com/monday) and [ClickUp](https://click.nicklafferty.com/clickup).

 There are a lot of productivity apps on the market.
 [Notion](http://notion.so) is one of the most popular and flexible tools.
 It's an all-in-one productivity solution and it's simply one of the best tools I've ever used.